128technology/docs/docs/plugin_ipsec_client.md

 exit
 ```

-and the plugin will generate the interfaces in the same commit:
+Upon commit, the plugin will generate other configuration as shown below:

 ```
 config